aarong/feedme-client/DEV.md

 order that they were sent.

 Transport objects must be traditional Javascript event emitters.
-Specifically, they must implement `transport.on(eventName, listenerFunction)` and emit events to subscribed listeners as described below.
+Specifically, they must implement `transport.on(eventName, eventListenerFunction)` and emit events to subscribed listener as described below.

 Connection and messaging timeout functionality is implemented at the client level, so transports should not implement their own (they should be patient).